top of page

 Lepidocyrtus sp "Micro Gold Springtails"

 Proven as a cleanup species.
 Best for environments with a moisture gradient or potted plants.
 They will readily roam onto dry land, tolerant of humid terrariums as well.
-We use this species in our isopod bins.
+Great for isopod bins.
+Couples well with Arrhopalites caecus and Folsomia candida.

 Lepidocyrtus sp "Pearlescent Springtails"

-So far unproven as a cleanup species, high potential.
+Proven as a cleanup species.
 Best for environments with a moisture gradient or potted plants.
 They will readily roam onto dry land, tolerant of humid terrariums as well.
+Great for isopod bins.
+Couples well with Arrhopalites caecus and Folsomia candida.

 Lepidocyrtus sp "Silver Springtails"

 Thoroughly proven as a cleanup species.
 Best for environments with a moisture gradient or potted plants.
 They will readily roam onto dry land.
-We use this species in our isopod bins.
+Great for isopod bins.
 This species and Lepidocyrtus like it are well known for popping up in bioactive setups all on their own.
-High potential for a variety of environments.
+Couples well with Arrhopalites caecus and Folsomia candida.

 Neanura growae "Florida Orange Springtails"

 Proven as a cleanup species, but best as a large showcase species and not a dedicated CUC member.
-Best for moist environments, can tolerate low humidity.
-Can be used in congruence with smaller species.
-We have used these and Arrhopalites caecus with great success in isopod bins.
+Best for moist to semi-arid environments, can tolerate low humidity.
+In a CUC role should be used alongside a smaller species with greater cleanup potential such as Arrhopalites caecus and Lepidocyrtus.

 Proisotoma minuta "Blue Podura Springtails"